shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/ai_frameworks.md

 Aside from the fact that I think a change has better UX, the main reason I think they will change is that any way I look at it, our current methods will simply block the major improvements that are coming.

-This blog post series will a little non-standard.
+This blog post series will be a little non-standard.
 There will be posts that discuss high-level ideas, but most of it will be dedicated to analyzing the situation and pointing out some lower-level technical directions.
 The plan is to do a discussion of technical ideas, and a few POCs to demonstrate things are realistic in places where